theobald-software/theobald-software.github.io/content/_en/xtract-for-alteryx/table.md

 {: .box-warning}
 **Warning!** **Missing Authorization**
-To use the Table component, access to the designated authority objects (RFC) in SAP must be available.
+To use the Xtract Table component, access to the designated authority objects (RFC) in SAP must be available.
 For more information, see the knowledge base article on [SAP User Rights: Table](https://kb.theobald-software.com/sap/authority-objects-sap-user-rights#table).